CSnimiu/cs261-group7-100001/README.md

 ***Note that:*** these commands only work properly if you build the docker file in the same location as the `frontend` and `server-setup` folders, so use the code with caution.

-.
-.
-.
-*The project will be updated continuously...*